-Whiplash or acceleration/deceleration injury as it is also known as an injury to the neck, caused by a rapid forward and backward motion of the head.
-This occurs most commonly from a car accident, although can also be sustained through sports involving direct contact or a fall onto the head.
+Whiplash or acceleration/deceleration injury is a neck injury, caused by a rapid forward and backward motion of the head.
+It occurs most commonly from a car accident, although is also happens in contact sports.

 The patient will feel stiffness and pain in the neck which may not come on immediately at the time of injury but develop over the following 24 to 48 hours.
 They will likely have a significantly reduced range of movement in the cervical spine (neck) with headaches, dizziness and blurred vision (this should go within 24 hours if they persist consult your doctor).
 The pain and stiffness can last for just a few days to a few weeks depending on severity.